Orange-OpenSource/OpenCraftML/README.md

 ### Have a look to the sandbox4Txt directory first
 If you use Windows, you can directly use the sandbox4txt directory: copy this directory on C:/ to obtain a C:/sandbox4Txt/ directory.
-You will find in this sandbox the jar program, and the script and the dataset examples that you can use directly with.
+You will find in this sandbox the script and the dataset examples that you can use directly with.

 If you use Linux, copy the sandbox4Txt directory in a personal folder.
 You will just need first to adapt the filepaths in the example of script (scriptLittle.txt).